aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 properties that can be configured directly in the OpenAPI specification file.
 This is to prevent people duplication of these properties and potential confusion.

+**Note:** Compression of payload can be enabled by setting a value for `minimumCompressionSize` property.
+When compression is enabled, compression or decompression is not applied on the payload if the payload size is smaller than this value.
+Setting it to zero allows compression for any payload size.

 ### Endpoint configuration

 By default, `SpecRestApi` will create an edge optimized endpoint.